apache/libcloud/docs/upgrade_notes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rackspace compute driver has moved to single class plus ``region`` argument
 model.
-As such, the following provider constants have been removed:
+As such, the following provider constants have been **removed**:

 * ``RACKSPACE``
 * ``RACKSPACE_UK``